Bryan Lions: Men's soccer

 In the late 1970s, the men's soccer team participated in the NCCAA (National Christian College Athletic Association).
 While in the association, the soccer team won three NCCAA Championships in 1977, 1978, and 1979.
 In recent years, the men's soccer team has competed in the AAC district tournaments and NAIA national tournaments, and subsequently in 2018 and 2019, the team made it to the championship round of the conference tournament, however, they lost both years to Reinhardt University and Union College respectively.

 Women's soccer

-In 2010, the women's soccer team received the NAIA scholar team award for maintaining the 14th national highest GPA among NAIA programs.
 In 2017, the Lady Lions won the regular season championship and represented the college in the NAIA national tournament.
 In the 2017 season, they recorded the most wins in the history of the program.

 Softball

 In 2010, Bryan College restarted the softball program, with games beginning in the spring of 2011.
-The Lady Lions struggled in their first season with an overall record of 6-40.
-Recently, the Lions have represented the college at the AAC tournament and upset multiple top-seeded programs.
 The Lions finished the 2019 season with a leading record of 20–28.